jwaldroop/phishing-url-project/README.md

 Jordan Waldroop was in charge of this portion of the project.

 To run the .py file, the .py file and the dataset (or any other compatible dataset) will first need to be downloaded.
 Then, open a Powershell window and navigate to the folder containing the .py file and the dataset.
-Run the command ```python deployable_nn.py --inputfile dataset_full.csv ```
+Run the command ```python deployable_nn.py --inputfile dataset_full.csv ```.
+You will need to be sure you have TensorFlow and Keras installed (```pip install tensorflow``` and ```pip install keras```).

+My personal runtime for this file is about  minutes since this is computationally intense.
+This will run on the CPU unless you have a dedicated GPU with CUDA and the NVIDIA Toolkit set up.

+The .ipynb file with the final model has a slightly longer runtime, as the model is built two different ways with additional performance metrics included.

-### Data split and normalization
+### Data split
-After assigning X and y for each model, I used the TensorFlow Keras utility library to normalize X. For the dataset split, the train_test_split function from the sklearn library was used to do a 75/25 split with a random_state of 808.
+For the dataset split, the train_test_split function from the sklearn library was used to do a 75/25 split with a random_state of 808.

 ### Feature Selection
 Initially, the neural network model was fit on the full dataset to gain the most insight from the data, as well as insight on how the model structure would need to be optimized for this particular dataset.
 To further investigate which features may be most important, the model was fit against each table of feature types (that is, 111 features broken up into 6 tables of varying attributes).
 In addition, Jack used the Recursive Feature Elimination package to select the top 10, 25, and 50 most important features.
 Once those had been obtained, the model was fit against each.
 In order to avoid the model from performing continuous learning, the TensorFlow backend session was cleared each time the model was fit.

+After reviewing the results of the model against a smaller number of features, the best model version was still the use of the entire dataset and all features.

 ### Model Structure
 The neural network model is a TensorFlow Keras Sequential model.
-The model consists of 18 layers.
-These 18 layers are the input and output layers, 8 dense layers, 7 dropout layers (0.20 or 0.40), and a flatten layer (directly before the output layer is applied).
+The model consists of 26 layers.
+These 26 layers are the input and output layers, 8 dense layers, 8 batch normalization layers, 7 dropout layers (0.20 or 0.40), and a flatten layer (directly before the output layer is applied).

 Each dense layer and the output layer have activation functions applied in the layer structure.
-The dense layers have a rectified linear unit (ReLU) activation applied, with the output layer having a Sigmoid activation.
+The dense layers have a rectified linear unit (ReLU) activation applied, with the output layer having a Sigmoid activation to keep the predictions range to (0,1).

-Below is a visualization of the model structure using the ANN Visualizer library, in addition to a table showing the layer showing the input and output shape for each layer (table created using TensorFlow Keras library).

 ### Model Compilation
 The model was compiled using the Adam algorithm optimizer, in large part because of the algorithm's ability to handle noise and the computational efficiency.
 The loss function selected for measurement is binary cross-entropy, calculating the cross-entropy loss between true labels and predicted data.
 This is a probabilistic loss measure.
-The metrics measured are: binary accuracy, with a threshold of 0.5; and AUC.
+The metrics measured are: binary accuracy and AUC.

 A callback was applied to monitor the validation data's maximum binary accuracy with a patience of 25 epochs, in addition to restoring the best weights measured.
 Having an early stopping callback is integral in this model because of the parameters of the model fit.